SAP-samples/teched2025-DT265/exercises/ex0/README.md

 - the SAP BTP subaccount of the customer you serve
 - the development environment

+## Preparation for the Exercises

+During the exercises, you are asked to note some values that are required in later steps.
+Enter them to the following Notes.properties file to have them available when required.
+Additionally, the recommendation is to construct required statements in the file, too.

+1. Download the [Notes.properties](./Notes.properties) file to the laptop.
+2. Open the file in Visual Studio Code on the laptop.

 ## Get an Overview of the System Lanscape

 After completing these steps, you have an overview of the system landscape of this hands-on session.
 The image below provides a visual representation of the landscape.